salpida-foundation/sal-meter-competition/docs/02_phase_roadmap_en.md

 Blinded assessment (measurer unaware of participant's state)

 Step 4: Data Analysis
-Sensitivity Validation:
+Sensitivity Validation
 Can the device correctly identify ≥20 of the 25 participants known to be in high-stress state?

 Target: ≥80%

-Specificity Validation:
+Specificity Validation
 Can the device correctly identify ≥21 of the 25 participants in relaxed state as non-stressed?

 Target: ≥85%

-Additional Statistical Validation:
+Additional Statistical Validation
 Confidence intervals

 p-value calculations